compose-spec/compose-spec/spec.md

   command: "$$VAR_NOT_INTERPOLATED_BY_COMPOSE"
 ```

-If Compose implementation can't resolve a substitution variable and no default value is defined, it MUST warn user and substitute variable by an empty string.
+If the Compose implementation can't resolve a substituted variable and no default value is defined, it MUST warn
+the user and substitute the variable with an empty string.

-As any values in a Compose file can be interpolated with variable substitution, including compact string notation for complex elements, interpolation MUST be applied _before_ merge on a per-file-basis.
+As any values in a Compose file can be interpolated with variable substitution, including compact string notation
+for complex elements, interpolation MUST be applied _before_ merge on a per-file-basis.

-## Services top level element
+## Services top-level element

-A Service is an abstract definition of a computing resource within an application which can be scaled/replaced independently from other components.
-Services are actually backed by a set of containers, run by the platform according to replication requirements and placement constraints.
-Being backed by containers, Services are defined by a Docker image and set of runtime arguments.
-All containers within a service are identically created from those arguments.
+A Service is an abstract definition of a computing resource within an application which can be scaled/replaced
+independently from other components.
+Services are actually backed by a set of containers, run by the platform
+according to replication requirements and placement constraints.
+Being backed by containers, Services are defined
+by a Docker image and set of runtime arguments.
+All containers within a service are identically created with these
+arguments.

+A Compose file MUST declare a `services` root element as a map or service names to service definitions.
+A service
+definition contains configuration that is applied to each container started for that service.

-Service also includes a Build section, defining how to create the Docker image for a service.
-Support by Compose implementations to build docker images according to this service definition is OPTIONAL.
-If not implemented the Build section SHOULD be ignored and the Compose file MUST still be considered valid.
+Each service MAY also include a Build section, which defines how to create the Docker image for the service.
+Compose implementations MAY support building docker images using this service definition.
+If not implemented
+the Build section SHOULD be ignored and the Compose file MUST still be considered valid.

 Build support is an OPTIONAL aspect of the Compose specification, and is described in detail [here](build.md)

-Service define runtime constraints and requirement to run service's containers.
-The Deploy section do group those and allow plaform to adjust deployment strategy to best match containers needs with available resources.
+Each Service defines runtime constraints and requirements to run its containers.
+The `deploy` section group
+these constraints and allow the plaform to adjust the deployment strategy to best match containers needs with
+available resources.

 Deploy support is an OPTIONAL aspect of the Compose specification, and is described in detail [here](deploy.md).
+If
-If not implemented the Deploy section SHOULD be ignored and the Compose file MUST still be considered valid.
+not implemented the Deploy section SHOULD be ignored and the Compose file MUST still be considered valid.

-A Compose file MUST declare a `services` root element as a map or service names to service definitions.
-A service definition contains configuration that is applied to each container started for that service.

 ### deploy

-`deploy` specify configuration related to the deployment and running of services, as defined [here](deploy.md).
+`deploy` specifies the configuration for the deployment and running of services, as defined [here](deploy.md).

 ### build

-`build`	specify the build process to create container image from source, as defined [here](build.md)
+`build`	specifies the build configuration for creating container image from source, as defined [here](build.md)

 ### cap_add

-`cap_add`	allows to add container [capabilities](http://man7.org/linux/man-pages/man7/capabilities.7.html).
+`cap_add`	specifies additional container [capabilities](http://man7.org/linux/man-pages/man7/capabilities.7.html)
+as strings.

 ```
 cap_add: